sonic64/Time-series-forecasting-using-ARIMA-and-PyCaret/README.md

 * [Future Directions](#Future_Directions)

-### Introduciton<a id='Introduction'></a>
+### Introduction<a id='Introduction'></a>

 Taiwan's travel and tourism industry plays a significant role in its economy, contributing to economic growth, job creation, and cultural exchange.
 The foreign exchange earnings from tourism for the year 2019 were estimated to be 14.41 billion US dollars, which was 4.43% of Taiwan's GDP.
 The total number of visitors to Taiwan in 2019 also reached an all-time-high record, 11.85 million.

 However, after the outbreak of COVID-19, the total number of tourists was down 98.82% to less than 0.14 million in 2021.
 As a result, the foreign exchange earnings from tourism also dropped drastically, from 14 to 1.8 billion US dollars.
 The goal of this study is **to determine whether visitors to Taiwan are increasing, declining or being stagnant before pandemic and to build a time series model that forecasts the future number of visitors from the perspective of the past.**

-The result of this study can be used as a guidance and empower the Taiwan Tourism Bureau to make informed decisions, optimize resource utilization, reform marketing strategis, and enhance the overall tourism ecosystem in Taiwan.
+The result of this study can be used as a guidance and empower the Taiwan Tourism Bureau to make informed decisions, optimize resource utilization, reform marketing strategies, and enhance the overall tourism ecosystem in Taiwan.

 ### Data Wrangling<a id='Data_Wrangling'></a>